A Lesson on Elementary Worldly Wisdom As It Relates To Investment Management & Business

 That’s what happened to The Saturday Evening Post and all those things.
 They’re gone.
 What we have now is Motocross—which is read by a bunch of nuts who like to participate in tournaments where they turn somersaults on their motorcycles.
 But they care about it.
 For them, it’s the principal purpose of life.
 A magazine called Motocross is a total necessity to those people.
 And its profit margins would make you salivate.

 Just think of how narrowcast that kind of publishing is.
-So occasionally, scaling down and intensifying gives you the big advantage.
+So occasionally, scaling down and intensifying gives you a big advantage.
 Bigger is not always better.